-This sweet and creamy smoothie bowl is brimming with nutritional “superfoods,” including raw cacao powder, goji berries, seeds, nut butter and berries.
+This sweet and creamy berry smoothie bowl is brimming with nutritional superfoods, including raw cacao powder, goji berries, chia and hemp seeds, nut butter and berries.
 It’s my go-to breakfast when I need to recharge or reboot, and it’s my foolproof way of slipping serious nutrition into my kids (because, spoiler alert, eating a smoothie bowl FEELS LIKE YOU’RE EATING ICE CREAM FOR BREAKFAST!).
-(Plus: new video below!)
+(Video below!)

 I’ve always been one to eat my smoothies with a spoon (which you can read all about in my Blueberry Spinach Smoothie Bowl post).
-Ever since I got my first Vitamix several years ago, I’ve been hooked on making ultra-thick, soft-serve style smoothies and fruit based “ice creams,” either for breakfast, as after-school snacks or for dessert after dinner.
+Ever since I got a Vitamix several years ago, I’ve been hooked on making ultra-thick, soft-serve style smoothies and fruit based “ice creams,” either for breakfast, as after-school snacks, or for dessert after dinner.
 They’re sweet and delicious and are pumped up with fruits and vegetables with no added sweeteners.
-Juni is especially obsessed at the moment and yells “SMOOOOOOTIE!!
-SMOOOOOOTIE!!” every time I pull out the Vitamix.
-(This is her expression after taking a big bite of this superfood smoothie bowl—and yes, she’s as mischievous as she looks.)
+Best of all, my kids think they’re getting a treat!

-This superfood smoothie bowl, which is featured in my Craftsy class, is one of my favorites.
+This superfood smoothie bowl is one of my favorites.
 It’s brimming with powerhouse ingredients, including: wild berries (antioxidant superstars), goji berries (which have the highest concentration of protein of any fruit and are also high in Vitamin C), raw cacao powder (high in magnesium and iron, but who cares because it tastes like chocolate), nut butter (healthy fats and protein) and hemp, chia or flax seeds (high in fiber and omega-3 fatty acids).
 Frozen bananas give it a creamy and thick texture without the need for ice.
 (Tip: At the end of each week I peel any bananas that didn’t get eaten and pop them into a ziptop bag that I keep in the freezer—that way I always have a stash of frozen bananas on hand.)

 Superman definitely ate smoothies